Let’s face it, there are plenty of companies out there that offer used cooking oil collection and recycling services.

 Proven Track Record – longevity matters, no tow ways about it.
 If a recycler ha been in business for decades that means they know their stuff.
 They have had the time to perfect their stuff.
 You pay them to collect your waste oil, yes.
 However, you’ll also be paying them for their expertise as well.

-What I mean is they can determine the best way for your restaurant or food facility to collect oil in order to streamline your process.
+What I mean is they can determine the best way for your restaurant or food facility to collect and recycle used cooking oil in order to streamline your process.
 They can even design and build cooking oil storage containers that fit your needs or suggest automating the process of collecting and disposing of oil to reduce time wasted by kitchen workers on those activities.

 Referrals from Peers – You know other restaurant owners, do you.
 Yes, in a sense you are all competitors because you all sell food, but you are also allies because and can work together (to refer business to each other, but more on that in another article on attracting restaurant patrons for free).